VCNinc/SimpleMonero/README.md

 How do I install SimpleMonero?
 ------------------------------

-To install SimpleMonero, simply run these two simple lines of code on your Ubuntu server:
+To install SimpleMonero, simply run these three simple lines of code on your Ubuntu server:

     wget https://raw.githubusercontent.com/vcninc/SimpleMonero/master/script
-    chmod +x script & ./script
+    chmod +x script
+    ./script

 SimpleMonero will then load all of the required software and start mining automatically.